simonmichael/hledger/hledger/hledger.m4.md

 ### Style 4: Only rgain written, no type:G declaration

-If hledger sees a single-commodity imbalance in a disposal with no type:G posting, it assumes the imbalance comes from an unidentified rgain posting and infers a balancing ugain.
-The gain amount is checked against the calculated gain after lot matching.
+hledger identifies rgain posting(s) from the entry by their
+characteristics: postings whose account type is not Asset, Liability, or Equity (or any subtype) and which carry no other lot-classifier posting type.
+One or more candidates may be present (eg one rgain per lot in a multi-lot disposal). hledger sums their amounts, infers a single balancing ugain posting, and checks the summed gain against the calculated gain after lot matching.

 ```journal